espruino/EspruinoDocs/tutorials/Pico Weather Station.md

 ![Wiring](back.jpg)

 The LCD draws so little power that we can power it from Espruino's GPIO lines...
-Follow the instructions on the [[Pico LCD Hello World]] tutorial if using breadboard, but if you're soldering you can make exactly the same connections by soldering the LCD stright to the Pico as shown in the picture above.
+Follow the instructions on the [[Pico LCD Hello World]] tutorial if using breadboard, but if you're soldering you can make exactly the same connections by soldering the LCD straight to the Pico as shown in the picture above.

 Software
 -------